KNOWING WHAT TO EXPECT

 This does not necessarily reflect a negative attitude toward you.
 They know their limits and don’t want to be pushed beyond them.
 Although you need to respect that stance, you can still make efforts to reach out to them.

 Let them know that you love them–in word and deed.
-Cautiously let them know some things that you do related to your sexuality; i.e., gay groups you’re involved in (community center, religion, athletics).
+Cautiously let them know some things that you do related to your sexuality or gender; i.e., groups you’re involved in (community center, religion, athletics).
 Make it a point not to let them drift away from you.

-Introduce them to some of your friends; meeting other homosexual persons (in small numbers) will help to break down the stereotypes they may hold.
+Introduce them to some of your friends; meeting other queer persons (in small numbers) will help to break down the stereotypes they may hold.

 I’m convinced that most parents who attend a parents’ meeting or who enter into personal conversation with a supportive parent greatly increase the chance that they’ll not remain negative.
 If they won’t attend a meeting, maybe they’ll meet with some parents at a quiet restaurant.
 If all attempts fail, don’t let the situation get you down.
 Find a parent substitute or friend to whom you can turn for support.